 Revealed – 10 Aggravating Foods to Avoid with RA

 Rheumatoid arthritis is an inflammatory disease.
 If you’re one of the 1.5 million American adults with RA, you know that what you eat may affect how often or how extreme flare-ups are.
-To avoid painful flare-ups, you may want to consider steering clear of these foods:
+To avoid painful flare-ups, you may want to consider steering clear of some foods.

-- Margarine – Hydrogenated oils and trans fats found in products like margarine, shortening, and lard are harmful ingredients that promote inflammation.
-Watch out for baked goods like pies, buns, or biscuits that contain margarines.
+– Hydrogenated oils and trans fats found in products like margarine, shortening, and lard are harmful ingredients that promote inflammation.
+Watch out for baked goods like pies, buns, or biscuits that contain margarine.
 Read ingredient lists – put anything that says “partially hydrogenated” back on the shelf.